Nakasato Station (Iwate)

 Nakasato Station (中里駅, Nakasato-eki) was a railway station on the Iwaizumi Line in Miyako, Japan, operated by East Japan Railway Company (JR East).

 Lines

-Nakasato Station was a station on the Iwaizumi Line, and was located 7.2 rail kilometers from the opposing terminus of the line at Moichi Station.
+Nakasato Station was a station on the Iwaizumi Line, located 7.2 rail kilometers from the opposing terminus of the line at Moichi Station.

 Station layout

 Nakasato Station had a single side platform serving traffic in both directions.
-There was no station building.
-The station was unattended.
+The station had no building and was unattended.

 History

 Nakasato Station opened on 1 October 1966.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.
 The operation of the Iwaizumi Line was suspended from July 2010 and the line was officially closed on 1 April 2014.